 Each of countries has its own unique traditional costume representing for its cultural and social status, not except for Myanmar.
 The types of clothes worn by people contribute to the history of their country, its climatic conditions, traditions and ethnic groups.
-Besides, Myanmar costumes express unique culture and characteristics, which makes a big impression for visitors to visit Myanmar.
+Besides, Myanmar traditional costume expresses unique culture and characteristics, which makes a big impression for travelers to visit Myanmar.

 It is well-known that Myanmar is a largest country in Southeast Asia with 135 ethnic minorities in various regions.
 Among them, the 8 major races are Kachin, Kayah, Kayin, Chin, Mon, Burma, Rakhine and Shan.
 All of them have their own regions, dialect, tradition, culture, legendary, own folklore, tales and accents.
 But the most attractive worn the majority of Myanmar people is Longyi of Burmese men and women.
 Travel to Myanmar